Kineara/HistoricRacingDB/README.md

   - Give simracers and other hobbyists a one stop location for all the information they need to recreate historic racing events
   - Allow community submission of sources and data to be added to the database after review

-## User Stories
+## Description
+  - This is a project that started as a Capstone assignment for Flatiron School's Web Development Bootcamp, but has since become an ongoing project with a far larger scope than I originally intended (i.e., I listed out the features I wanted when I started this and had no idea when to say "STOP.")
+Functionality is limited in the initial release, with the frontend mainly being a direct provider of information from the API.
+Development from this point will be focused on integrating more data types and improving the front-end experience to allow more direct user interaction with the database.

-### MVP
+### Current Features
-  As a user, I can:
+  Users can:
   - Create a profile
   - Log into the site
-  - Search for events by date, location, country, vehicle, or driver/rider
+  - Search for events by location, country, vehicle, or driver/rider
   - View event information and results
-  - Save an event to my profile
-  - Leave public comments on an event

 ### Stretch Goals:
   - Admin status for certain users, allowing them to push updates to database and approve user submitted edits
+  - Favorites lists for users, allowing them to save events (pending login functionality refactor)
   - Submit event data/results
   - Submit corrections to existing event data
   - World visualization (show events on interactive map)